Skip to content

 Show Position

-Hormel Foods has confirmed that it faces no risk of material losses from compliance with Question 3.
-While it adds complexity to our supply chain, including costs associated with compliance, Massachusetts is an important market for Hormel Foods, and we will continue to meet the needs of our consumers and customers throughout these states.
+While Question 3 adds complexity to our supply chain, including costs associated with compliance, Massachusetts is an important market for Hormel Foods, and we will continue to meet the needs of our consumers and customers throughout the state.

 Direct Link Link